About the Game

 - Fixed a bug that caused the gear from the Great Machine to disarm natural weapons.

-- Fixed a bug that caused secrets in multi-tile world terrain such as the Rivers Svy and Opal to not match the interests of any factions, such as fish.
+- Fixed a bug that caused secrets in multi-tile world terrain such as rivers Svy and Opal to not match the interests of any factions, such as fish.

 - Fixed a bug that caused incorrect or null values to be displayed instead of a creature's immature person term.